armory/docs/content/en/docs/spinnaker/terraform-enable-integration.md

 Note that all Terraform stages within a Pipeline that affect state must use the same Terraform version.

-## Redis
+## Terraform logs

-Terraformer uses Redis to store Terraform logs and plans.
+The Terraform integration uses Redis to store Terraform logs and plans.
 An external Redis instance is highly recommended for production use.

-**Note:** Terraformer can only be configured to use a password with the default Redis user.
+**Note:** The Terraform integration can only be configured to use a password with the default Redis user.

 To set/override the Spinnaker Redis settings do the following: